 Click Add Criteria to include more filter criteria.

-Select the actions you want to perform on the services:
+Select the actions you want to run on the services:

 - Manage Device: Discover the AWS services in a managed state.

-- Stream CloudWatch Alarms: Enter SQS URL to receive alarms.
+- Stream CloudWatch Alarms: Enter SQS URL to get alarms.
 See configuring Amazon CloudWatch alarms.

 - Ingest unsupported AWS resource alarms: Process all Amazon CloudWatch alarms and AWS services not supported by OpsRamp.

-- Create a resource based on CloudTrail events stream: Enter SQS URL to receive events.
+- Create a resource based on CloudTrail events stream: Enter SQS URL to get events.
 See Configuring Amazon CloudTrail.

 - Access CloudTrail S3 Bucket with Access and Secret Keys: (available only for installing integration as IAM with AssumeRole credentials) You configured Amazon CloudTrail with Amazon S3 bucket in the trusting/root account.
 OpsRamp accesses the Amazon S3 bucket using the access key and secret key entered during integration onboarding.
 Ensure that the access key and secret key have access to the Amazon S3 bucket in the root/trusting account.

-- Stream AWS Events: Enter SQS URL to receive events.
+- Stream AWS Events: Enter SQS URL to get events.
 See configuring AWS Events.